tttmmmyyyy/fixlang/Document.md

 - Use `...` for `var_arg`.
 - If return type is `void`, put `()` before the function name.

+Note that calling C function may break abstraction of Fix such as immutability or memory safety.
+Use this feature carefully!

 # Built-in / library features

 ## Types